turbulem/ios-guidelines/README.md

 UIButton *setBut;
 ```

 A three letter prefix should always be used for class names, categories (especially for categories on Cocoa classes) and constants.
-Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.
+Constants should be camel-case with all words capitalised and prefixed by the related class name for clarity.
 That prefix depends on where the code lays, refer to architecture or tech lead to know which to use (`BPF`, `BPUI`, `BMA`, `HON`, etc)

 **For example:**